 If you’re unlucky enough to have a bushy-tailed bomb dropper about, you can call a professional to help you investigate.
 If you decide to remove the nuggets yourself, you need to wear protective equipment such as gloves and a mask and follow CDC safety guidelines.

 Avoid any kind of direct contact with the droppings and dispose of anything that has touched them as well.

 Disinfect the area thoroughly.
 Then, call pest control to get those squirrels out of your home!

 Why It Matters

 Squirrels can cause damage by chewing on wires and insulation.
 Squirrels in your garage may choose to nest in your vehicle!
-You don’t want deuce in that Deuce Coop, do you?
+You don’t want deuce in that Deuce Coop,

 Squirrels can also carry diseases.
 If you ignore your problem, squirrel dung can end up in your air vents.
 Breathing disease-infested discharge could have unwanted consequences to your health!

 Mice, rats, and squirrels don’t only infest homes.
 Businesses are just as susceptible to unwanted vermin invasions.
 If you’ve discovered some suspicious scat about your work area, you need to act fast.

 First of all, make sure any area rodents have been treating as their latrine is completely sanitized and CDC safety removal procedures are followed.
 You should also check out what OSHA has to say about your situation and act accordingly.

 in your place of business is a must.
 Unchecked rodent infestation can quickly cause property destruction and pose serious health threats.
 Investing in a professional ensures pests aren’t doing their business in your place of business.